gustavofariaa/FlashscoreScraping/README.md

     npm run start country=brazil league=serie-a-2023 headless
     ```

-   > This command runs the crawler for the Brazilian Serie A 2023, in headless mode, and saves the results to standard
+   > This command runs the s for the `Brazilian` `Serie A 2023` in `headless mode` and saves the results in `JSON`
-   output.
+   format to `standard output`.

     ```bash
-    npm run start country=england league=premier-league-2022-2023 path=./src/data
+    npm run start country=england league=premier-league-2022-2023 path=./src/data type=csv
     ```

-   > This command runs the crawler for the English Premier League 2022-2023, in graphical mode, and saves the result to
+   > This command runs the scraping for the `English` `Premier League 2022-2023` in `graphical mode` and saves the
-   the specified path `./src/data`.
+   results in `CSV` format to the specified path `./src/data`.

 ## Data Example

-The data returned by the crawler is in JSON format and includes information such as match date, team names, scores, and
+The data returned by the scraping includes information such as match date, team names, scores, and statistics.

-statistics.
+#### JSON Format

 ```json
 {